 In other words, when people want less of a good or service, then sellers will lower the prices.
 They could cut back on manufacturing to lower supply and keep prices the same.
 Or they could update the product to stimulate demand.
 That's what Apple does to maintain high prices.
 Sometimes manufacturers can't lower the price because their costs are too high.
 In that case, they'll accept a lower volume.

 As you can see, in the real world all other things are never equal.
 But using the concept of ceteris paribus allows you to understand the theoretical relationship between cause and effect.

 The economic law of demand is like the physical law of gravity.
 When you throw the bathroom scale out the window, and it comes right back at you, you don't assume the law of gravity was suspended.
 You look for what else has changed.
 Similarly, if demand drops and prices go up, the law of demand is still operable.
 But you now know to look for the other things that are no longer equal.

-Here's a real world example.
+Here's a real-world example.
 Thanks to the Great Recession, demand for oil dropped.
-It declined from 86.66 million barrels per day in the fourth quarter 2007 to 85.73 million b/d in the first quarter of 2008.
+It declined from 86.66 million barrels per day in the fourth quarter 2007 to 85.73 million barrels per day in the first quarter of 2008.
 The law of demand says that oil prices should drop to meet demand.
 Instead, prices increased from $88.96 a barrel in the fourth quarter of 2007 to high of $122.24 a barrel in the second quarter of 2008.
 Although oil prices plunged drastically in the fourth quarter of 2008, they began to increase once again in the second quarter of 2009.